nhsuk/manage-vaccinations-in-schools/docs/aws-copilot.md

 In our specific case, MSCV_CloudWatch_Alarms_Topic was created.
 You need only specify the name, and type of the topic, the rest are fine to stay as default values.

-**Access CloudWatch Console**
+#### Access CloudWatch Console

 1. Open CloudWatch from the management console and navigate to the Logs -> Log Groups section.

-- NOTE: If there aren't any log groups created, refer back to CloudTrail and ensure the trail you have created has got the CloudWatch Logging enabled.
+- **NOTE**: If there aren't any log groups created, refer back to CloudTrail and ensure the trail you have created has got the CloudWatch Logging enabled.

 2. Select the log group you want to use. (in our case aws-cloudtrail-logs-393416225559-83ed3a78)

-**Create Metric Filters for Key Events**
+#### Create Metric Filters for Key Events

 For each key event (e.g., Unauthorized API Calls, IAM Policy Changes), create a new metric filter